-Many of the problems with the site files result from failures of field archeologists to update site forms with results from testing, major excavation, or other study subsequent to the initial recording.
-Until all archeologists update forms, the site files will be compilations of survey data and their full value will not be realized.
-Everyone should do his or her part in correcting an updating the database.
+Many of the problems with the site files result from failures of field archaeologists to update site forms with results from formal testing, major excavation, collection analyses, or other study after the initial recording.
+Until all archaeologists update forms, the site files will be compilations of initial survey data and their full value will not be realized.
+Everyone should do their part in correcting and updating the data.

-Also in the section covering inventory results for each SU, gaps in survey coverage are identified.
+In the section covering inventory results for each SU gaps in survey coverage are identified.
 Variations between different parts of each SU as well as between SU are considered with reference to property types and overall site densities.